Testausserveri/testaustimeline/README.md

 # Testaustimeline

-An over engineered scripts to generate a timeline of Testausserveri history
+An over engineered script to generate a timeline of Testausserveri history

 ![A sample timeline)](docs/timeline.svg)